J.C. Ruigrok Prize for behavioral sciences

 DNM PhD Thesis Prize 2021

-On June 10, I received the prize for best dissertation from the Dutch Neurofederation, the network of Dutch neuroscientists, for my thesis 'Like me, ore else...'.
+On June 10 2021, Michelle received the prize for best dissertation from the Dutch Neurofederation, the network of Dutch neuroscientists, for her thesis 'Like me, ore else...'.
 Achterberg obtained her doctorate cum laude from the Gravitation Program 'Samen Uniek' of the Leiden Consortium on Individual Development (L-CID.